AICoE/sesheta/README.md

 Sesheta is a junior community team member.
 We will reincarnate it over the next weeks...

+# Source Operations

+## Labels

+The following sections describe what Sesheta does with regards to source operations.

+### Pull/Merge Request Size Labels

+Each Pull/Merge Request will be assigned a size label.
+Labels are applied based on the total number of lines of changes (additions and deletions):

+* size/XS:	0-9
+* size/S:	10-29
+* size/M:	30-99
+* size/L	100-499
+* size/XL:	500-999
+* size/XXL:	1000+

 ## Deploying

 To deploy sesheta on an OpenShift cluster use the following Ansible command with required parameters: